fddelosreyes/fddelosreyes.github.io/_pages/about.md

   - /about.html
 ---

-My current research focuses on the sorting process of boron nitride nanotube (BNNT).
+<h6>My current research focuses on the sorting process of boron nitride nanotube (BNNT).
 BNNT is a new class of advanced materials, similar but with other exceptional properties, to carbon nanotubes.
 The sorting process involves synthesis, purification, separation based on length, diameter and chirality, and alignment.
-These are all aimed to enhance their properties for various applications on wearable materials, space suits and sensors, and radiation-monitoring devices.
+These are all aimed to enhance their properties for various applications on wearable materials, space suits and sensors, and radiation-monitoring devices.</h6>

-I am now in my second year of Ph.D. under the [Photonic Molecular Science Laboratory](https://mswebs.naist.jp/LABs/kawai/index.html) of [Nara Institute of Science and Technology (NAIST)](http://www.naist.jp/)with Kawai-sensei and Nonoguchi-sensei.
-Working on the multidisciplinary program of Data Science in NAIST, I also aim to employ data-driven & AI-driven sciences to my research, especially for speed-up processing and application of BNNTs in the field.
+<h5>I am now in my second year of Ph.D. under the [Photonic Molecular Science Laboratory](https://mswebs.naist.jp/LABs/kawai/index.html) of [Nara Institute of Science and Technology (NAIST)](http://www.naist.jp/)with Kawai-sensei and Nonoguchi-sensei.
+Working on the multidisciplinary program of Data Science in NAIST, I also aim to employ data-driven & AI-driven sciences to my research, especially for speed-up processing and application of BNNTs in the field.</h5>

 A data-driven personal website
 ======